 This course describes and evaluates underlying pathogenesis of major cardiovascular disorders and cardiovascular pharmacology.
 Upon completion of this course students gain an understanding of major cardiovascular disease states, drug targets based on understanding the pathophysiology, and the mechanism of action and adverse effects of drugs used to treat cardiovascular disorders.
-Selected topics include: hypertension, dyslipidemia, thrombosis, arrhythmia, ischemic heart diseases, heart failure, venous thromboembolism, peripheral arterial diseases, valvular disease cardiovascular shocks.
-In addition, this course describes the pathophysiology of two of the endocrine glands: thyroid and pancreas.
-Students gain an understanding of underlying pathogenesis of hypothyroidism, hyperthyroidism and Diabetes Mellitus, and the mechanism of action and adverse effects of pharmacological classes and agents to treat these endocrine disorders.
-(Prerequisites: PBS601, PBS602, PBS603, & PBS604)
+Selected topics include: hypertension, atherosclerosis, dyslipidemia, thrombosis, arrhythmia, ischemic heart diseases, heart failure, venous thromboembolism, peripheral arterial diseases, stroke, valvular disease and cardiovascular shocks.
+In addition, this course describes the pathophysiology of two of the endocrine thyroid and pancreas.
+Students glands: gain an understanding of underlying pathogenesis of hypothyroidism, hyperthyroidism and Diabetes Mellitus, and the mechanism of action and adverse effects of pharmacological classes and agents to treat these endocrine disorders.
+(Prerequisites: PBS601, PBS602, PBS603, & PBS604) Formerly PHAR 724

-PBS 704 Pathophysiology and Pharmacology III: Pulmonary/ Renal/GI/GU (6 cr)
+PBS 704 Pathophysiology and Pharmacology III (6 cr)

-In this course, students will learn to identify drug targets based upon an understanding of the pathophysiology of major diseases of the respiratory, renal, gastrointestinal, genitourinary, and endocrine systems.
+In this course, students will learn to identify drug targets based upon an understanding of the pathophysiology of major diseases of the respiratory, renal, gastrointestinal, genitourinary, and endocrine system and oncology.
 Students will learn to recognize the major disorders of these systems, the mechanism of action and adverse effects of pharmacological classes of drugs used in the treatment of these disorders.
 In addition, students will learn the alternative pharmacological agents for patients who exhibit significant adverse effects to existing pharmacological therapy of these disorders.
 (Prerequisite: PBS602)